aras62/vision-based-prediction/metrics/motion_metrics.md

 @Article{Aykut_2018_RAL,
     author = "Aykut, T. and Karimi, M. and Burgmair, C. and Finkenzeller, A. and Bachhuber, C. and Steinbach, E.", journal = "RAL",
-    title = "Delay Compensation for a Telepresence System With 3D 360 Degree Vision Based on Deep Head Motion Prediction and Dynamic FoV Adaptation", year = "2018",
+    title = "Delay Compensation for a Telepresence System With {3D} 360 Degree Vision Based on Deep Head Motion Prediction and Dynamic {FoV} Adaptation", year = "2018",
     volume = "3",
     number = "4",